Demosz/Website/content/contact.md

 I am not currently looking for a new job, but I wouldn't mind providing some independent counsel.

-I can be emailed at [mailto](chris@cdcampbell.io), but I frequently check messages on the other listed platforms on my Home page.
+I can be emailed at [chris@cdcampbell.io](mailto:chris@cdcampbell.io), but I frequently check messages on the other listed platforms on my Home page.

-My current local time is {{time now.Date}}.
+My current local time is {{ now.Date }}.